ananthhaniman/catchcard/README.md

 # Catch Card - Carrier topup card scanner
-Catch card is carrier topup card Scanner app buit in Swift UI-kit and also used Google ML Kit. *Developed by [Ananthamoorthy Haniman](https://github.com/ananthhaniman)*
+Catch card is carrier topup card Scanner app buit in Swift UIkit and also used Google ML Kit. *Developed by [Ananthamoorthy Haniman](https://github.com/ananthhaniman)*

 This App experiment with
 - MVVM
 - RxSwift
 - AVFoundation
+- Programmatic UI

 The simplest & Quick way to topup your Carrier account when you have a topup card in your hand.
 It can scan any Sri lankan Carrier Providers Topups cards(Dialog, Mobitel, Etisalat, Hutch and Airtel). so you don’t have to type the PIN number manually.